clitetailor/rxjs-overlap-map/README.md

   .subscribe(val => console.log(val))
 // Output: 1, 3, 5
 //  1s -> 1
-//  3s -> 3
+//  3s -> 3 <- Late response is not omitted
 //  5s -> 5
 ```

-But the order is not preserved, the data may become stale.
+But late response is not omitted so that the order is not preserved, the data may become stale.

 Using `concatMap` we can preserve the stream order: